OrdinaryMagician/alicegl/README.md

 libraries of the whole suite.
 One for vector/matrix math, the other for more game-specific functionality, like physics and animation.

-I'm also planning a sort of "Mode 13h friendly" addition, which will work with 256-color palettes.
+I'm also planning a sort of "Mode 13h friendly" version, which will work with 256-color palettes.
 Of course, it would completely change how rendering works, disabling some features that would be incompatible.